 Video views are not the be all and end all!
-Make sure you track comments, the number of shares and how long viewers are watching the video for, you will garner a lot more information out of this compared to just looking at the view count.
+Make sure you track comments, the number of shares and how long viewers are watching the video, you will garner a lot more information out of this compared to just looking at the view count.
 Both Vimeo and YouTube offer fantastic analytics and you can learn an awful lot by carefully studying them.

 Step 2.
 Who is your target audience?

 Once you have your objective in place it’s now time to understand who your target audience is.
 You should have a pretty good idea of this already unless you are a new company or are launching a brand new line.
-If you know everything you can possible know about your target audience there is no reason for a corporate video production to fail.
-This is because this research will enable you to produce a video that speaks directly to the audience and allows you to share the video in the places your target audience spend most of their time.
+If you know everything you can possibly know about your target audience there is no reason for corporate video production to fail.
+This is because this research will enable you to produce a video that speaks directly to the audience and allows you to share the video in the places your target audience spends most of their time.

 There are many ways to research your audience: